PhD project: Development of a continuous mode (micro-)separation device

-Mass transfer limitations put constraints on the attainable throughput of reactors, the speed and efficiency of chromatographic devices, etc. In this project, which is supported by an ERC starting grant, electroosmotic flow is employed to enhance mass transfer and concomitantly increase the efficiency of several unit operations in microfluidic devices.
-The research will take place predominantly at the Free University of Brussels (supervision of Prof. Wim De Malsche) and in close in interaction (with min.
-25 % research stays) with the Mesa+ Institute for Nanotechnology in Enschede, The Netherlands (supervision by Prof. Jan Eijkel).
+The research will take place predominantly at the Free University of Brussels (VUB, promotor: Prof. Wim De Malsche), in close interaction (with min.
+25 % research stays) with the Mesa+ Institute for Nanotechnology (UTwente) in Enschede, The Netherlands (promotor: Prof. Han Gardeniers).

 Your work will have both an experimental and a modeling character.
-You will experimentally study the electrical properties of modified silicon surfaces and the impact on electroosmotic flow behavior and mass transfer.
-Based on insights that you will gain, you will be able to generate unique flow profiles in confined spaces, capable of enhancing mass transfer and minimizing dispersion.
-You will study the achievable flow configurations both by computational fluid dynamics and electrochemical simulations as well as experimentally with a microscopy setup and in-house developed 3D detection device.
-You will study devices that have been fabricated in a state-of-the art cleanroom on setups that you will help to develop und improve.
-You will also be involved in the demonstration of proof-of-concepts of improved efficiencies in miniaturized reactors and diagnostic devices.
-This dynamic atmosphere will enable you to make important contributions on both the fundamental physics side as on the application side.
+You will design and fabricate silicon and glass separation devices.
+You will develop electrochemical anodization protocols to increase the specific surface of the devices on innovative configurations.
+You will study devices that have been fabricated in a state-of-the art cleanroom on setups that you will develop.
+You will also be involved in the demonstration of proof-of-concepts of improved efficiencies of miniaturized reactors.
+This dynamic atmosphere of the group and consortium will enable you to make important contributions on both the fundamental physics side as on the application side.
+You will interact with and present your results to a network of industrial and academic partners involved in other aspects of the project.

 Postdoctoral Researcher in Pressure Swing Adsorption